awslabs/multi-agent-orchestrator/examples/python/readme.md

 streamlit run main-app.py
 ```

-## 💡 How It Works

-The application uses the Multi-Agent Orchestrator framework to coordinate multiple specialized AI agents powered by Amazon Bedrock.
-Each demo showcases different aspects of agent collaboration:
-- **Movie Production**: Demonstrates creative collaboration between script writing and casting agents
-- **Travel Planning**: Shows how research and planning agents can work together to create personalized travel experiences

-Each agent is powered by Claude 3 on Amazon Bedrock and can communicate with other agents through a supervisor agent that orchestrates the entire process.
+## 🎮 Featured Demos

+### 🎬 AI Movie Production Studio
+**Prerequisite**: AWS Account with Amazon Bedrock access (Claude models enabled)

+Transform your movie ideas into detailed scripts and cast lists!
+Our AI agents collaborate:
+- **ScriptWriter** ([BedrockLLMAgent](https://awslabs.github.io/multi-agent-orchestrator/agents/built-in/bedrock-llm-agent) with Claude 3 Sonnet): Creates compelling story outlines
+- **CastingDirector** ([BedrockLLMAgent](https://awslabs.github.io/multi-agent-orchestrator/agents/built-in/bedrock-llm-agent) with Claude 3 Haiku): Researches and suggests perfect casting choices
+- **MovieProducer** ([BedrockLLMAgent](https://awslabs.github.io/multi-agent-orchestrator/agents/built-in/bedrock-llm-agent) with Claude 3.5 Sonnet): Coordinates the entire creative process
+- All coordinated by a  [**Custom BedrockLLMAgent Agent**](https://awslabs.github.io/multi-agent-orchestrator/agents/built-in/bedrock-llm-agent)  - Supervisor Agent

+### ✈️ AI Travel Planner
+**Prerequisite**: Anthropic API Key

+Your personal travel assistant powered by AI!
+Experience collaboration between:
+- **ResearcherAgent** ([AnthropicAgent](https://awslabs.github.io/multi-agent-orchestrator/agents/built-in/anthropic-agent) with Claude 3 Haiku): Performs real-time destination research
+- **PlannerAgent** ([AnthropicAgent](https://awslabs.github.io/multi-agent-orchestrator/agents/built-in/anthropic-agent) with Claude 3 Sonnet): Creates personalized day-by-day itineraries
+- Coordinated by a [**SupervisorMode**](https://awslabs.github.io/multi-agent-orchestrator/agents/built-in/supervisor-agent) using the Planner as supervisor

 ## 🛠️ Technologies Used
+- Streamlit for UI
-- AWS Multi-Agent Orchestrator
+- AWS Multi-Agent Orchestrator for multi-agent collaboration
-- Amazon Bedrock
+- Amazon Bedrock for deploying Claude models
-- Claude 3 (Anthropic)
+- Anthropic's Claude models for AI reasoning
-- Streamlit
-- Python
+- Python for backend scripting

 ## 📚 Documentation

-For more information about the Multi-Agent Orchestrator framework and its capabilities, visit our [documentation](https://awslabs.github.io/multi-agent-orchestrator/).
+Learn more about the AWS Multi-Agent Orchestrator framework, including its features and technical details, by visiting the official [documentation](https://awslabs.github.io/multi-agent-orchestrator/).

 ## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.
+If you want to create a new demo to be included in this global Streamlit demo application, contributions are welcome!
+Please fork the repository, create a new branch with your changes, and submit a Pull Request for review